 Worrying about your mom’s health and safety as she ages can become all-consuming, rendering it tough to focus on other important things in life.
-Studies have found that almost 80 percent of adults[VIII] who require long-term care prefer to live at home and not be institutionalized.
-While many children prefer to use unpaid caregiver help (as in friends, family, and neighbors), more than a third[IX] of people surveyed prefer to use qualified in-home caregivers.
+Studies have found that almost 80 percent of adults who require long-term care prefer to live at home and not be institutionalized.
+While many children prefer to use unpaid caregiver help (as in friends, family, and neighbors), more than a third of people surveyed prefer to use qualified in-home caregivers.

 This brings us to the question: what type of in-home care is available?
 There are typically two kinds: in-home care services and home health care services.
-If your mother needs regular help with her health care needs, skilled nursing agencies and home health agencies are the best options for your situation.
+If your mother needs regular help with her health care needs, skilled nursing agencies and home health agencies are the best option for your situation.
 These agencies provide a broad range of medical services, including:

 Seniors who have private insurance policies are able to cover some of the home health care services, but there are a few restrictions.
 For example, insurance may cover limited home health care for your house-bound mother if she requires intermittent therapy or skilled nursing, as prescribed by her doctor.
 However, most families do have to pay out of pocket for these services, which is why it is so important to have that initial discussion about finances.